Perkles/portfolio-django/README.md

 #### Origin

 This project is a rebuild of an old project of mine who follows the same intent.
 You can check the code of it in the branch [old-porfolio](https://github.com/Perkles/portfolio-django/tree/old-portfolio) and acces a live [demo](http://otaviocha.pythonanywhere.com/) if you want.
+Keep in mind that this live demo is related to the **old-portfolio** and is kind of a lame :poop: dont judge me.

 #### Adicional libraries used:
 - [Django TinyMCE == 2.7.0](https://django-tinymce.readthedocs.io/en/latest/)